 See the table below for more details on the complaint comparison.

 Administrative Discipline Hearing Boards

 The Police Department conducts a hearing board at the request of sworn members who dispute the outcome of the internal disciplinary process.

 Sworn members receive some type of corrective action if an internal administrative investigation results in a finding that the sworn member has engaged in misconduct by intentionally violating the law or any Baltimore County Police Department policy or procedure.
 Corrective action includes counseling and re-training, a reprimand, loss of leave days, suspension, demotion or termination of employment.
 Internal discipline is separate from any punishment the sworn officer may face as a result of criminal charges.
 In cases where a sworn member faces criminal charges, the internal investigation likely will be conducted after the criminal charges are resolved.

 A hearing board is a three-member panel appointed by the Chief of Police.
 It consists of a Captain or Major (who serves as a chairperson), a Lieutenant and a member of the department holding the same rank as the accused member.

-The date, time, and location of hearing boards will be posted on this page 10 working days prior to the scheduled date of the hearing board.
+Hearing boards begin at 9 a.m. at the Public Safety Building.
+The date of hearing boards will be posted on this page 10 working days prior to the scheduled date of the hearing board.
 Maryland law allows the Chief of Police to close a hearing board to public view if there is “good cause, including to protect a confidential informant, an undercover officer, or child witness” (Section 3-107(e)(II) of the Maryland Public Safety Article).